matejsprogar/agitb/README.md

 ## Configuration Parameters

-AGITB requires one solution-specific and two system-level template parameters:
+AGITB requires one solution-specific and three system-level template parameters:

 - **`pattern_period`** – A required parameter passed to the TestBed::run() method.
 It defines the number of time steps in the repeating input sequence that the cortex must learn to recognize and adapt to.
 A longer pattern period increases the temporal complexity of the task, making it more difficult for the model to capture and generalize the pattern.
 Since excessively long pattern periods may exceed the cortex’s learning capacity—especially in combination with high-dimensional inputs—the user should choose a value that balances temporal complexity with the spatial size of each input sample.

 - **`SimulatedInfinity`** – An optional template parameter of the TestBed class.
 It defines a practical upper bound on the number of timesteps available for learning, simulating an "infinite" time window within a finite setting.
-Default: 1000.
+Default: 5000.

+- **`MaxAdaptationTime`** – An optional template parameter of the TestBed class.
+It sets the maximum number of timesteps the cortex model is allowed to spend attempting to adapt to a given input sequence.
+This value also limits the number of trials when searching for an adaptable sequence, as not all input sequences are guaranteed to be learnable.
+The parameter should be chosen to balance the difficulty of the problem—determined by the pattern period and input size—with the learning capacity of the cortex model.
+Default: 500.

 - **`Repetitions`** – An optional template parameter of the TestBed class.
 It specifies how many times each of the 12 tests is repeated to improve statistical robustness.
 Default: 100.